terra-campaigns/arrival/campaign/locations/holzanderCastleL2.md

 ### H216 Scriptorium

 **Timeline destination (d10 roll)**
+Remove everything before the Colligation of Time.

+Points:
+	ammuinoth created by the first dynasty (when?) tseb whii in the fall of the second dynasty had a bunch of outsiders attacking the land, coming from their holds in the mountains maqqatalba is a land of shrines and temple settlements, each with its Knights and/or sorcerers/clerics maqqatalba knights and the Angels?

+Check what the PCs will investigate?

 1. *27023 years in the past, low accuracy due to the Colligation of Epochs: Construction of the Ammuinoth.* The characters are in a natural cavern, with a single tunnel that goes east and ends in a wellbore opened to the surface above.
 Ancient Dwarves and Elves are building the Ammuinoth in the region.
 	![](https://i.imgur.com/H3JoaRX.png)